Cursor vs Magic

 Cons

-- Learning curve for maximizing AI features effectively
+- Learning curve to maximize AI features effectively

 Magic